 Best Christmas markets in the rest of Europe

-Lastly, on the continent’s west coast, Portugal’s Madeira Islands come alive during the holiday season.
-Avenida Arriaga at the heart of island capital of Funchal hosts a traditional Christmas market that rivals those in the Germanic regions – albeit with a Portuguese twist by having exotic flowers on display and typical saccharine snacks and drinks rife for taking.
+Finally, on the continent’s west coast, Portugal’s Madeira Islands come alive during the holiday season.
+Avenida Arriaga at the heart of island capital of Funchal hosts a traditional Christmas market that rivals those in the Germanic regions, although with a Portuguese twist by having exotic flowers on display and typical saccharine snacks and drinks rife for taking.
 For more information on Christmas celebrations in the country, read Expatica’s guide on European Christmas markets in Portugal.